 Some popular career paths with a degree in history

+Historians care about remnants of the past and the built heritage, and are often passionate about explaining their importance to the broader public.
 The Canadian Museums Association provides information about programs and careers in museum studies.

 A degree in history can be the gateway to a career in law.
 The Federation of Law Societies of Canada explains here how to become a lawyer in Canadian provinces and territories.

 Before they study law, students complete a B.A. in a field of their choice, and then write the Law School Admission Test (LSAT).
 According to data from the American Law School Admissions Council, graduates with a B.A. in History are consistently among the highest achievers on the LSAT (see Michael Nieswiadomy, “LSAT® Scores of Economics Majors: the 2015-16 Class Update and 15-Year History,” The Journal of Economic Education 48,4 : 327-332).
 College Consensus even recommends History as the no. 1 undergraduate major preparing for law school.